 image.jgw or image.jpgw

 This text file can be used as a world file if it is needed for ArcGIS 9.1 and third-party software.
 To use this text file, delete the x in the world file extension name.
-Since this text file is not part of the raster dataset in ArcGIS 9.2, it should not be used as a world file in versions where ArcGIS can read the .aux.xml file such as in ArcGIS 9.2 and beyond.
+Since this text file is not part of the raster dataset in ArcGIS 9.2, it should not be used as a world file in versions where ArcGIS can read the .aux.xml file, such as in ArcGIS 9.2 and later.

 How georeferencing information is accessed

 The image-to-world transformation is accessed each time an image is displayed, for example, when you pan or zoom.
 The transformation is calculated from one of several sources:

 - The header file (if the image type supports one)

 - The world file (used first if the Use world file to define the coordinates of the raster check box is checked on the Options dialog box)

 - The row and column information of the image (an identity transformation)